×

 How to Ask French Inversion Questions

 French inversion questions are an important type of French question that flip the standard rules on word order.
+It might sound like a strange concept—a sort of Yoda-esque rearranging of the words in your sentence.

-But don’t worry: it will all make sense by the end of this post!
+But don’t worry: it will all make sense by the end of this post.

 Why Use French Inversion Questions vs. “Est-ce que” Questions?